info5-groupe-9-dashboard-rust/app/README.md

 2. Deploy the generated `dist` directory to your preferred hosting platform

-> 🔥 The app supports offline functionality through service worker caching!
+> The app supports offline functionality through service worker caching!

-## 🤝 Contributing
+## Contributing

 We welcome contributions!
 Here's how you can help:

-- 🐛 Report bugs
+- Report bugs
-- 💡 Propose features
+- Propose features
-- 🔧 Submit PRs
+- Submit PRs

-## 📝 License
+## License

-This project is open source and available under the MIT License.
+This project is open source and available under the LGPL-2.1 license.

-## 💖 Support
+## Support

 Star this repo if you find it helpful!